dra27/ocaml/testsuite/in_prefix/README.md

 Shims:
-- On builds with shared library support, all the executables will contain the absolute location of `ocamlrun` and will fail to execute
+- On builds with shared library support, all the executables will contain the absolute location of `ocamlrun` and will fail to execute, unless the compiler was configured with `--enable-runtime-search`
 - On builds without shared library support, executables using libraries with C stubs (in particular, `ocamldebug` and `ocamldoc`) are compiled with `-custom` and do succeed